thecliguy/Get-UKBankHoliday/README.md

 FURTHER READING
 ---------------
-This function features in a blog post I wrote, see https://www.thecliguy.co.uk/2020/01/25/get-the-nth-working-day-of-the-month/
+This function features in a blog post I wrote, see [Get the Nth Working Day of the Month](https://www.thecliguy.co.uk/2020/01/25/get-the-nth-working-day-of-the-month/).